Eemelinen/ProjectManager/README.md

 This web application is meant as a basic project managering tool.
 In theory it could be used by for example a teacher to manage groups of students doing different kinds of projects within a course.

 You can freely try the app in Heroku using the following link: https://projectmanagereemeli.herokuapp.com/ (Be patient!
-It is a slow link)
+It is a slow one)

 **********************************************************************